Deming regression: Orthogonal regression

 A trigonometric representation of the orthogonal regression line was given by Coolidge in 1913.
 The distance can also be calculated using the more typical equation of a line, given as $y=mx+k$.

 Application

 In the case of three non-collinear points in the plane, the triangle with these points as its vertices has a unique Steiner inellipse that is tangent to the triangle's sides at their midpoints.
 The major axis of this ellipse falls on the orthogonal regression line for the three vertices.
 The quantification of a biological cell's intrinsic cellular noise can be quantified upon applying Deming regression to the observed behavior of a two reporter synthetic biological circuit.

 When humans are asked to draw a linear regression on a scatterplot by guessing, their answers are closer to orthogonal regression than to ordinary least squares regression.

+Scale-invariant version

+The geometric mean functional relationship is a case of the Deming regression where δ = σ²_{x}/σ²_{y}.
+It assumes that both variables have the same reliability, i.e. σ_{y}/σ_{ε} = σ_{x}/σ_{η}.
+The resulting slope is the geometric mean of the ordinary least squares slope and the reverse least squares slope, which makes it easy to calculate using existing tools.
+It has been recommended for use in biology.
+This method is invariant under scaling, translation, and interchange of variables, the only method that depend on only first and second moments to have this property.

 York regression

 The York regression extends Deming regression by allowing correlated errors in x and y.